nais/doc/docs/observability/logs/examples.md

 ```

 ### Secure logs using Marker
+How to decide which logging events go to secure logs vs. the ordinary, non-secure app logs?
+Here is one idea.

 Using the Logback config below you can log to secure logs by writing Kotlin-code like this:
 ```